Multiracial Americans: Hispanic and Latino American identity

 Latinos of darker skin tones are noted as having limited media appearance; critics and Latinos of color have accused Latin American media of overlooking dark-skinned individuals in favor of those that are of lighter complexion, blonde-haired and blue/green-eyed especially in regards to actors and actresses on telenovelas rather than the typical nonwhite Latin Americans.

-Harry Shum Jr. was born in Limón, Costa Rica, the son of Chinese immigrants.
-His mother is a native of Hong Kong and his father is from Guangzhou, China.

-Stacey Dash is the daughter of a Mexican-American mother Linda Dash (née Lopez; d.
-2017) and Dennis Dash, an African-American.

-Geraldo Rivera is half Puerto Rican and Ashkenazi Russian Jew.

-Adrian Grenier mother is Mexican (Spanish, Indigenous) and some French.
-His father is of English, Scottish, Irish and German ancestry.

-Chita Rivera's mother was of Scottish and Italian descent and her father was Puerto Rican.

-Rosa Salazar is of French and Peruvian descent.

-John H. Sununu was born to a Salvadoran mother of Lebanese descent and an American father of Palestinian and Lebanese descent.

-According to DNA testing, Eva Longoria's Mexican-American ancestry consists of 70% European, 27% Asian and Indigenous and 3% African origin.

-Comedian Sal Vulcano is of Italian, Puerto Rican, and Cuban ancestry.

-Bruno Mars was born in Hawaii to a father of Puerto Rican and Hungarian and Ukrainian Jewish ancestry and a mother of Filipino and Spanish ancestry.

 Pacific Islander American identity

 During the 19th century, Christian missionaries from Europe and the United States followed Western traders to the Hawaiian Islands, leading to a wave of Western migration to the Kingdom of Hawaii.
 Westerners in the Hawaiian Islands often intermarried with Native Hawaiian women, including Hawaiian royalty.
 These developments eventually led to a gradual change in the beauty standards of Native Hawaiian women to a more westernized standard, which was reinforced by the refusal of Westerners to marry dark-skinned Hawaiians.

 While some American Pacific Islanders continue traditional cultural endogamy, many within this population now have mixed racial ancestry, sometimes combining European, Native American, as well as East Asian ancestry.
 The Hawaiians originally described the mixed race descendants as hapa.
 The term has evolved to encompass all people of mixed Asian and/or Pacific Islander ancestry.
 Subsequently, many ethnic Chinese also settled on the islands and married into the Pacific Islander populations.

 There are many other Pacific Islanders outside of Hawaii that do not share this common history with Hawaii and Asian populations are not the only race that Pacific Islanders mix with.

-Princess Kaʻiulani was of Indigenous Hawaiian and Scots-American descent.

-Queen Emma of Hawaii was of Hawaiian Nobility and Scottish ancestry.

-Actor Dwayne Johnson's mother is Samoan and his father is Black Nova Scotian.

-Jason Momoa was born to a mother of Native American, Irish and German ancestry and a father of Indigenous Hawaiian ancestry.

-Lou Diamond Phillips is of Cherokee, Hawaiian, Spanish, Chinese, Japanese, Filipino and Scotch-Irish American ancestry.